aws-samples/aws-secure-environment-accelerator/docs/installation/installation.md

 ### 2.2.5.
 License and Email Address Planning

-1. 2 Fortinet FortiGate firewall licenses (Evaluation licenses adequate) (can be added in future)
+1. 2 Fortinet FortiGate firewall licenses (Evaluation licenses adequate) (can be added in future) (if firewalls are to be deployed)
-1. We also recommend at least 20 unique email ALIASES associated with a single mailbox, never used before to open AWS accounts, such that you do not need to request new email aliases every time you need to create a new AWS account.
+2. We also recommend at least 20 unique email ALIASES associated with a single mailbox, never used before to open AWS accounts, such that you do not need to request new email aliases every time you need to create a new AWS account.
+3. You additionally require email addresses for the following additionaly purposes (these can be existing monitored mailboxes and do not need to be unique):
+  - Accelerator execution (state machine) notification events (1 address)
+  - High, Medium and Low security alerts (3 addresses if you wish to segregate alerts)
+  - Budget notifications

 ## 2.3.
 Accelerator Pre-Install Steps